 Lomanto recalls with pride the marshlands Mato Grosso, and places like Bonito, located in the Brazilian plateau, where one can dive in caves teeming with fish and surrounded by the most intensely colored flowers you can imagine.
 However, his favorite place in Brazil is Trancoso, “the birthplace of the nation,” he clarifies.
 This is the exact spot on the Costa de Descubrimiento (Discovery Coast), where the explorer Pedro Álvares Cabral set foot for the first time in Brazil on April 21, 1583, claiming the land for the Portuguese Crown.
 “Trancoso is a dream of a place.
 Its energy is contagious.
 It’s my favorite place to spend New Year’s Eve and watch the dawn emerge over my homeland on New Year’s Day.”

-Lomanto injects his love and passion for his homeland into his work.“Ending social inequality while teaching the world the essence and treasures that define Brazil is a dream that will become reality.
+Lomanto injects his love and passion for his homeland into his work at Embratur, which celebrates its 50th anniversary this year.
+The organization is taking a sharp tack and shifting its focus entirely to the digital sphere.
+Until now, Embratur has operated as a traditional federal entity but hopes to look more like a modern marketing agency with a top of the line technology, strong business partnerships, and moreover, a goal of leaving a positive impact on the economy by creating opportunities in tourism for lower-income areas and communities.
+“Ending social inequality while teaching the world the essence and treasures that define Brazil is a dream that will become reality.
 A dream in isolation is always a dream, but a dream dreamt by all always becomes a reality.” ■